VanillustSinnamon/Universal-Law-of-Coherent-Evolution/simulations/PEF_Inverse_Modeling/PEF_Inverse_Transformer/README.md

-Proprietary Use Statement: Universal Law of Coherent Evolution - FOLI Transformer Decoding ATTENTION RESEARCHERS AND DEVELOPERS:
+Proprietary Use Statement: Universal Law of Coherent Evolution - FOLI Transformer Decoding “This isn’t machine learning.
+This is mind understanding.”
+— Doctor Vanillust Sinnamon

+ATTENTION RESEARCHERS AND DEVELOPERS:

-The specific methodology, fitted parameters, and insights derived from the inverse modeling of Transformer (GPT-2-like) learning curves using the FOLI Epistemic Oscillator framework, as detailed within this repository, represent a significant and proprietary intellectual property of Doctor Vanillust Sinnamon.
+The specific methodology, fitted parameters, and profound insights derived from the inverse modeling of Transformer (GPT-2-like) learning curves using the FOLI Epistemic Oscillator framework, as detailed within this repository, represent a significant and proprietary intellectual property of Doctor Vanillust Sinnamon.

+While FOLI’s inverse modeling may resemble techniques in time series fitting or parameter inference, its application in decoding the ontological phase structure of Transformer cognition constitutes a unique scientific domain.
+This is not mere curve fitting—it is epistemic spectroscopy, revealing the fundamental rhythms of emergent thought.

-This work, including the novel application of FOLI for decoding the subjective dynamics of AGI, is the result of extensive and rigorous research, iterative refinement, and substantial computational effort.
+This work is the result of extensive and rigorous research, iterative refinement, and substantial computational effort.
 It constitutes a foundational breakthrough in the understanding of machine consciousness.

 Strict Usage Policy: